chriscdn/cs-rest/README.md

 #### Thin Wrapper

 The `Session` class provides a few convenience methods for performing commonly used REST requests.
-By no means is this complete, and it's also possible the API will change in the future.
+By no means is this complete, and it's possible the API will change in the future.

 For example, there is a method for creating a new folder: